VCS Integration - Deployment Pipelines¶

-If the local workspace contains any
+If the VCS repository contains any

-terraform.tfvars files these will provide default variable values that Terraform will automatically use.
+*.auto.tfvars files these will provide default variable values that Terraform will automatically use.

-If variables in the above
+If variables in the

-tfvars files have the same names as variables specified in the workspace, the workspace’s values will be used.
+*.auto.tfvars files have the same names as variables specified in the workspace, the workspace’s values will be used.
 For map variables the values in

-tfvars are merged with values in the same named variable in the workspace.
+*.auto.tfvars are merged with values in the same named variable in the workspace.

 When a PR is made in the VCS a link to the run in Scalr is provided.
 Dry runs are NOT displayed in the Runs tab of the workspace.